devplayer55221/The-Vulnerable-Web-Application/README.md

 		The code may be something like this.
 * __File upload__: User is to upload an image file, but due to no check user can input malicious file of reverse shell and execute it on the server.

 * __Command execution__: User is to input an IP address and get the ping response for it.
 It works by executing ping command on that IP address in the server shell.
-If the user enters some command appended with the IP address, then that is also executed and the result is shown in the frontend.<br/><br/>
+If the user enters some command appended with the IP address, then that is also executed and the result is shown in the frontend.

 ### Remediations